amyy07/arduino-chrome-dino-game/README.md

 - Designing reusable sprite loading for multiple characters and maps.
 - Balancing gameplay by tuning obstacle timing and speed progression.
 - Debugging button input timing and jump mechanics.
-- Organising the software into a scalable state-machine architecture.

 ## Future Improvements